← Back to Stories

 Key details reported by multiple sources:

-• The Victorian government has already committed about $11.8 billion to SRL East (Cheltenham to Box Hill) and signed $13 billion worth of construction contracts, including two tunnelling contracts worth $5.3 billion and $6.7 billion.
+• The Victorian government has already committed about $11.8 billion to SRL East and signed tunnelling contracts worth $5.3 billion and $6.7 billion with a John Holland-led consortium.

-• Victoria’s opposition leader, Jess Wilson (Liberal Party), has committed to pausing the SRL and reviewing it if her party wins the November 2026 state election.
+• Opposition leader Jess Wilson has pledged to pause construction of the SRL if her party wins the November 2026 state election.

 Points of Difference